kasperdanielhansen/Differential-Expression-Analysis/HISAT2-featureCounts-DESeq2-workflow.md

 # Differential-Expression-Analysis

 We assume that we have FASTQ files (raw sequences).
 If not, you can visit this https://www.ncbi.nlm.nih.gov/books/NBK242621/ website address to download FASTQ files from NCBI/SRA.
-For installation of SRA toolkit: https://ncbi.github.io/sra-tools/install_config.html.
+For installation of SRA toolkit: https://ncbi.github.io/sra-tools/install_config.html or https://erilu.github.io/python-fastq-downloader/.

 # Quality control of FASTQ files (Step 1)